City of London School: Headmasters

 The school has had thirteen headmasters.
 The first was John Allen Giles, a scholar of Anglo-Saxon history and a Fellow at Corpus Christi College, Oxford, who also wrote a number of scholarly works, including the 34 volume Patres ecclesiæ Anglicanæ.
-He was however, "temperamentally unsuited" to be headmaster of the school, and was replaced by George Ferris Whidborne Mortimer, a liberal who had written an anti-slavery pamphlet.
+Giles was however, "temperamentally unsuited" to be headmaster of the school, and was replaced by George Ferris Whidborne Mortimer, a liberal who had written an anti-slavery pamphlet.
 Mortimer's religious tolerance led him to open the school to boys from Jewish families.
-He was replaced in 1865 by a former boy, Edwin Abbott Abbott author of Flatland.
+He was replaced in 1865 by a former boy, Edwin Abbott Abbott, author of Flatland.
 Abbott oversaw the education of future prime minister H. H. Asquith, before retiring in 1889 to devote himself to literary and theological pursuits.

 Arthur Chilton was appointed headmaster in 1905, an appointment he held for 24 years and throughout World War One, until 1929.
-Francis Dale, 1929-1950 In 1950 Arthur W. Barton, a scholar and football referee, took over as headmaster until 1965.
-James Ashley Boyes served as headmaster from 1965 to 1984, retiring at the end of that academic year.
+In 1950 Arthur W. Barton, a scholar and football referee, took over as headmaster until 1965.
+Martin Hammond was head from 1984 to 1990.
 David R. Levin, who was also the chair of the Headmasters' and Headmistresses' Conference for the 2009–2010 academic year, held the position from 1999 to 2014.
 He left the school in January 2014 to become the managing director of all the independent schools owned by United Learning.
 In May 2014 he was succeeded by Sarah Fletcher, who had been the head of Kingston Grammar School.
 Gary Griffin had been acting as head in the interim.
-In January 2018, Alan Bird was appointed headmaster.
+She left to join St Paul's Girls' School.
+In January 2018, Alan Bird replaced Sarah Fletcher as head.